aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/vba-project/find-out-if-vba-project-is-protected/_index.md

 ## **Find out if VBA Project is Protected in C++**

-You can find if the VBA (Visual Basic Applications) Project of your Excel file is protected or not with Aspose.Cells using [**VbaProject.IsProtected**](https://reference.aspose.com/cells/cpp/aspose.cells.vba/vbaproject/isprotected/) property.
+You can determine whether the VBA (Visual Basic for Applications) project of your Excel file is protected using Aspose.Cells via the [**VbaProject.IsProtected**](https://reference.aspose.com/cells/cpp/aspose.cells.vba/vbaproject/isprotected/) property.

 ## **Sample Code**

-The following sample code creates a workbook and then checks if its VBA project is protected or not.
-Then it protects the VBA project and again checks if its VBA project is protected or not.
-Please see its console output for a reference.
-Before protection, [**VbaProject.IsProtected**](https://reference.aspose.com/cells/cpp/aspose.cells.vba/vbaproject/isprotected/) returns **false** but after protection, it returns **true**.
+The following sample code creates a workbook, checks if its VBA project is protected, then protects the VBA project and checks again.
+Please see its console output for reference.
+Before protection, [**VbaProject.IsProtected**](https://reference.aspose.com/cells/cpp/aspose.cells.vba/vbaproject/isprotected/) returns **false**, but after protection, it returns **true**.

 ```c++
 #include <iostream>